zSnout/v8/src/content/ithkuil/07-transrelative-cases.md

 ---
-title: Transrelative Cases
+title: Cases — Transrelative
 ---

-Before I explain any more, here's an overview:
+Before I explain any more, here's an overview of the nine so-called Transrelative Cases, some of the most common cases in Ithkuil:

 | Abbr. | Name         | Ending | @wrap Role                                                 |
 | ----- | ------------ | ------ | ---------------------------------------------------------- |